toastygm/Song-of-Heroic-Lands-FoundryVTT/README.md

 [Song of Heroic Lands](https://github.com/toastygm/Song-of-Heroic-Lands) Copyright &copy; 2024, 2025 by Thomas Rodriguez.
 All rights reserved.

-Hârn®, HârnWorld®, and HârnMaster® are registered trademarks of Arien Crossby, licensed by Keléstia Productions Ltd (www.kelestia.com).

 ## License

 All content under the `assets` folder is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/) unless otherwise specified.
 See the file [LICENSE.CC-BY-SA-4.0](./assets/LICENSE.CC-BY-SA-4.0) in the `assets` folder for more information.

 All other content outside of the `assets` folder is licensed under the GNU GPLv3 license.
 See the file [LICENSE.GPLv3](./LICENSE.GPLv3) for more information.

+Hârn®, HârnWorld®, and HârnMaster® are registered trademarks of Arien Crossby, licensed by Keléstia Productions Ltd (www.kelestia.com).
+Used with permission.

 ## Discord